treze413/meweee-rainmeter-clock/README.md

 # MeWeee’s Clock (Rainmeter Skin)

-Minimal Rainmeter clock + countdown skin designed as a daily reminder of time left towards a long-term outcome to be reached + the moto "if you keep living the way you are, what will you life look like in 20 years time?".
+Minimal Rainmeter clock + countdown skin designed as a daily reminder of time left towards a long-term outcome to be reached + the motto "if you keep living the way you are, what will your life look like in 20 years time?".

 <img width="519" height="807" alt="Preview" src="https://github.com/user-attachments/assets/d458a264-9d2a-4944-a842-721b79f5bc59" />